DarrenCoppinger/milestone-project-3/README.md

 - delete a song that exists within the catalogue
 - like a song that exists within the catalogue
 - dislike a song that exists within the catalogue
+- check the lyrics of a song that exists within the catalogue
+- create an user account for the website by registering
+- be able to log into an existing user account
+- be able to log out of an existing user account
-- create a playlist of songs that a user wishes to playlist
+- create a playlist of songs that a user wishes to play
-- edit a playlist created by the user (delete unwanted or duplicate songs)
+- edit a playlist created by the user by delete unwanted songs
--
+- play the playlist created by the users
+- have a live upcoming song sidebar that allows users to see what song will be played next

 ### Design

 The style of the site is inspired by the asetetic of japanese karaoke bars (called Karaokeans).
 These places tend to have neon signs on the outside and have cyber punky interior with lots of lights brightly color lights and vibrant colors.
 To communicated this a vapourwave color scheme was chosen using pinks, blues and a small amounts of teal green.

 #### Framework
+For this project I used the framework [Flask](https://flask.palletsprojects.com/en/1.1.x/) to render the python code which is in place at the back-end of the website.
+I also used the framework [Materialize](https://materializecss.com/) as I wished to uses something other than bootstrap and I likes the clean modern look the framework.
+It's documentation was also concise and easy to read. [jQuery](https://code.jquery.com/jquery/) was also used to as I found it slightly simpler to used than basic JavaScript.

 #### Colors
 The main colors used are as follows: